DevOpsEtc/s3-cf-static-site/README.md

 **Notes:**
 Running this script will launch an AWS CloudFormation stack that provisions, among other things, S3 buckets and CloudFront distributions, both of which incur minimal service fees... i.e. don't forget to delete the stack when it's no longer needed!

+Depending on your connection speed and time of day, the CloudFormation stack in this project may take up to 30 minutes to fully provision all AWS resources.

 **Known Issues:**
 - None